vacuum-cleaner-advisor.com

 The iRobot Roomba 410 is an entry-level robotic vacuum cleaner with a host of features.
 For the uninitiated, robotic vacuum cleaners are small, often disc shaped, battery operated vacuums that scour the floor vacuuming up dirt, hair, lint and the like using some computer means of navigation.
 The 410 utilizes counter rotating brushes and a vacuum to pick up dirt (these brushes routinely have to be cleaned so they are hand-removable).
-It does not use any kind of bag and the dirt is captured in a “dirt cup” – which iRobot claims is very easy to remove and empty.
+It does not use any kind of bag and the dirt is captured in a dirt cup which iRobot claims is very easy to remove and empty.
 Also, an interesting note is that its sensors and programming are set up such that the Roomba 410 covers every area of the floor an average of four times during a given cleaning session.
-To learn more about Robotic Vacuums in general see our other article titled “Robotic Vacuums - An Overview”.
-[REF Robotic Vacuum Cleaner Reviews 2009]

 The iRobot Roomba 410 comes with the following: